 The Investment Committee Charter requires that it be comprised of at least three members, each of whom is "independent" as defined by the listing standards of the NYSE.
 The Investment Committee Charter also provides that Company's CEO is a member of the Investment Committee by virtue of his executive position.
-The members of the Investment Committee as of the end of the last fiscal year were: Messrs.
-Crocker (Chair) and Wielansky, who have each served since the 2004 Annual Meeting, Mr. Spitz, who has served since 2007, and Mr. Zoba, who has served since November 2015.
+The members of the Investment Committee as of the end of the last fiscal year were: Ms. Thurber (Chair) and Mr. McIntyre, both of whom have served since 2024, Mr. Wielansky, who has served since 2004, Mr. Spitz, who has served since 2007, and Mr. Zoba who has served since 2024.
 The Board of Trustees has determined that these Trustees (other than the CEO) are "independent" within the meaning of the listing standards of the NYSE.